shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 ```
 Manual work hammers home why frameworks sneak in these stability hacks.

-*Change: Named the "log-sum-exp trick" for technical accuracy and clarity.*

 #### 3. **Autograd Is a Leaky Abstraction**
 Frameworks hide gradient complexity, but they’re not foolproof.
 Batch normalization gradients, for example, hinge on: